boazsegev/plezi/README.md

     # try two browsers with the client provided by http://www.websocket.org/echo.html
     exit

-Broadcasting in not the only help Plezi has to offer, we can also send a message to a specific connection using `unicast`, or send a message to everyone (no matter what controller is handling their connection) using `multicast`...
+Broadcasting isn't the only tool Plezi offers, we can also send a message to a specific connection using `unicast`, or send a message to everyone (no matter what controller is handling their connection) using `multicast`...

 ...It's even possible to register a unique identity, such as a specific user or even a `session.id`, so their messages are waiting for them even when they're off-line (you decide how long they wait)!
+We simply use `register_as @user.id` in our `on_open` callback, and than the user can get notifications sent by `notify user.id, :evet_method, *args`.

 ### Websocket scaling is as easy as one line of code!